C-Band Phase II Countdown

 Why is Intelsat contacting my site again when I already provided information?

-Intelsat is working to augment the data gathered from earth station operators last year to ensure transition plans for each earth station are comprehensive.
+Intelsat is working to augment the data gathered from earth station operators over the past year to ensure transition plans for each earth station are comprehensive.
 The FCC requires satellite operators to correlate the transition work performed against their list of registered, incumbent earth station antennas.
 This requires detailed registration information for each antenna, which was not previously gathered.
 In addition, Intelsat is proactively identifying undersized and underperforming antennas so that they can be evaluated for replacement.

 What information will Intelsat gather during outreach?